realmers/blue/README.md

 ### Front-end to Back-end stack

-This is a [T3 Stack](https://create.t3.gg) project.
 If you are not familiar with the technologies used, please refer to the respective docs.

 - [Next.js](https://nextjs.org)
 - [tRPC](https://trpc.io)